fjwright/Run-REDUCE-0/UserGuide.md

 This terminates both REDUCE and the Run-REDUCE GUI, as does the close widget at the top right-hand corner of the main window frame.

+## The Preferences Menu

+The Preferences menu provides the following items.

+## Font Size...

+This item brings up a dialogue that allows you to change the font size used in the `Input/Output Display` and `Input Editor` panes.
+The selected size is remembered and will be used the next time Run-REDUCE runs.

 ## The Help Menu

+The Help menu provides the following items.

 ### About RunREDUCE

-This pops up a dialogue displaying brief information about this version of Run-REDUCE.
+This pops up a dialogue displaying brief information about Run-REDUCE.